JoshuaAndriano/JoshuaAndriano/README.md

 ### 🤝 Open for Collaboration

-Saya sangat terbuka untuk berkolaborasi dalam proyek-proyek menarik, terutama yang berkaitan dengan web development dan UI/UX.
-Jika Anda memiliki ide atau proyek yang membutuhkan kontribusi, jangan ragu untuk menghubungi saya!
+I'm very open to collaborating on exciting projects, especially those related to web development and UI/UX.
+If you have ideas or projects that need contribution, don't hesitate to contact me!

 ---

 ### 🏎️ Beyond the Code

-Di luar dunia coding, saya adalah penggemar berat **Formula 1** dan dengan bangga mendukung tim **Mercedes-AMG Petronas F1 Team**.
-Saya juga menikmati sensasi balap melalui **Sim Racing**, yang menurut saya memiliki banyak kesamaan dengan proses pengembangan: membutuhkan fokus, strategi, dan eksekusi yang presisi!
+Outside the world of coding, I'm a huge **Formula 1** fan and proudly support the **Mercedes-AMG Petronas F1 Team**.
+I also enjoy the thrill of racing through **Sim Racing**, which I think has many similarities to the development process: it requires focus, strategy, and precise execution!

 ---